sbulav/sbulav.github.io/_pages/about.md

 toc: false
 ---

- I'm a Senior Systems Engineer at [EPAM](https://epam.com/).
+ I'm a Lead Systems Engineer at [EPAM](https://epam.com/).
- With lots of experience in Kubernetes, IaaS and networking I'm working on migrating migrating complex monolith applications to Kubernetes and Cloud.
+ With lots of experience in Kubernetes, IaaS and networking I'm working on migrating complex monolith applications to Kubernetes and Cloud, automating customers Infrastructure, and improving developers experience.

  Also I'm a [Red Hat Certified Architect in Infrastructure](https://www.redhat.com/rhtapps/services/verify?certId=160-186-458), Certified Kubernetes Administrator and Certified Kubernetes Application Developer.